Practicing Traditional Chinese Calligraphy

 To learn more about my academic work Click Here

-Academic Background: I obtained a bachelor’s degree from the School of Government at Nanjing University (2011) and a Ph.D. from the Department of Government and Public Administration at the Chinese University of Hong Kong (2017).
-I also held visiting positions at the East Asian Institute of the National University of Singapore and the Harvard–Yenching Institute.
-From 2018 to 2021, I was a postdoctoral researcher in the Department of East Asian Studies at the University of Vienna.
+Academic Background: I obtained a bachelor’s degree from the School of Government at Nanjing University and a Ph.D. from the Department of Government and Public Administration at the Chinese University of Hong Kong.
+Before joining Aarhus University, I worked as University Assistant (Postdoc) in the Department of East Asian Studies at the University of Vienna.
+I also held visiting positions at the East Asian Institute of the National University of Singapore and the Harvard–Yenching Institute..

 Academic Background: I have my B.A in Library and Information Science and M.A in Musicology, both in National Taiwan University (2008-2016).
 In my master degree I wrote my thesis on Taiwan’s sound history: “A Preliminary Study on Taiwan’s Radio Program Kodomo No Jikan ”Children”s Time” in Colonial Taiwan”.
 Two years later, I have the opportunity to further explore the history of Taiwan through sounds with my exciting PhD project.